lsst-dm/dmtn-224/index.rst

 Changes in LDAP are therefore reflected immediately in the Science Platform (after the expiration of any cache entries).

 If instead the user's identity information comes from the JWT issued by the OpenID Connect authentication process, that data is stored with the token and inherited by any other child tokens of the session token, or any user tokens created using that session token, similar to how data from GitHub is handled.

+Logout flow
+^^^^^^^^^^^

+The user may go to ``/logout`` at any time to revoke their current session.
+Their session token will be revoked, which will also revoke all child tokens, so any services still performing actions on the behalf of that user from that session will immediately have their credentials revoked.
+As discussed in :ref:`GitHub flow <github-flow>`, this will also revoke their GitHub OAuth App authorization in Science Platform deployments using GitHub for identity.

+The ``/logout`` route takes an ``rd`` parameter specifying the URL to which to direct the user after logout.
+If it is not set, a default value configured for that Science Platform deployment (usually the top-level page) will be used instead.

+Redirect restrictions
+^^^^^^^^^^^^^^^^^^^^^

+The ``/login`` and ``/logout`` routes redirect the user after processing.
+The URL to which to redirect the user may be specified as a ``GET`` parameter or, in the case of ``/login``, an HTTP header that is normally set by ingress-nginx.
+To protect against open redirects, the specified redirect URL must be on the same host as the host portion of the incoming request for the ``/login`` or ``/logout`` route.
+(This is expected to change in the future when the more complex domain scheme proposed in DMTN-193_ is adopted.)

+``X-Forwarded-Host`` headers (expected to be set by ingress-nginx) are trusted for the purposes of determining the host portion of the request.
+``Forwarded`` appears not to be supported by the NGINX ingress at present and therefore is not used.
+For more details on the required configuration to ensure that ``X-Forwarded-*`` headers are correctly set by ingres-nginx, see :ref:`Client IP addresses <client-ips>`.

 Uauthenticated JavaScript
 ^^^^^^^^^^^^^^^^^^^^^^^^^